 Regardless of the type of modification, proof of a substantial change in circumstances unanticipated at the time of the original order must be proven to the court.
 Examples of a substantial change in circumstances could be retirement, a new job opportunity more than 50 miles away, or a child that has reached 18 years of age and graduated from high school.

-When asking the court to relocate with child(ren) or to alter the time sharing schedule, the court’s main concern is the best interest of the child(ren) and all evidence and factors are considered with that in mind.
+When asking the court to relocate with child(ren) or to alter the time-sharing schedule, the court’s main concern is the best interest of the child(ren) and all evidence and factors are considered with that in mind.

-If your situation has changed and are in need of modifying your existing court order, I stand ready to assist you.
+If your situation has changed and is in need of modifying your existing court order, I stand ready to assist you.
 I understand that you have a lot at stake.
 I do not waste your time with false promises or false hope.
-It is always my goal to provide honest advice, ethical service and practical, realistic legal counsel so that you can make informed decisions best suited for your future.
+It is always my goal to provide honest advice, ethical service, and practical, realistic legal counsel so that you can make informed decisions best suited for your future.

 If you are contemplating a modification or are in need of legal counsel for another family law issue, call my office at (321) 728-2311 or contact me online to schedule a free initial consultation.
 I look forward to meeting you.